 - While the chocolate is melting, whisk together the dry ingredients in a mixing bowl until evenly combined.
 Set aside.

-- You will be removing the melted chocolate from heat a little before you finish beating the eggs, sugar and vanilla.
-Let the chocolate cool down only just slightly before folding it into the eggs & sugar mixture using a rubber spatula.
+- Fold the slightly-cooled chocolate into the eggs & sugar mixture using a spatula.
 The temperature of the melted chocolate should be somewhere between lukewarm and piping hot.

 - Next, fold in the dry ingredients until just combined.
 Then fold in the walnuts and chocolate chips.

-- Keep a close eye on the timer.
-These cookies will bake for 8 – 10 minutes depending on your oven and the temperature of the batter (mine are usually done at the 8.5 minute mark).
-Remove the cookies as soon as the tops look shiny and cracked and the centres are still soft (the edges will look set but will not be completely firm).
+- Bake these cookies for 8 – 10 minutes.
+Remove from the oven as soon as the tops look shiny and cracked and the centres are still soft (the edges will look set but will not be completely firm).

 - Let the cookies start to cool on the baking tray for 5 – 10 minutes (now is a great time to sprinkle on some sea salt for a sweet-salty edge), before moving them to a wire rack to cool down completely.
 If you like, you can gently press on a few more chocolate chips while the cookies are still warm, just to make them even more Instagrammable!